-Distinctive features: Araujia is similar to Morrenia, but differs by the massive stylehead, the campanulate to widely salverform corolla and a corona of free, short, erect, fleshy lobes.
+Distinctive features: Araujia is similar to Morrenia, but differs by the massive style-head, the campanulate to widely salverform corolla and a corona of free, short, erect, fleshy lobes.

-Distribution: A genus of nine or ten species from south-central Brazil, Bolivia, Paraguay, Argentina, and Uruguay; dry to moist lowland forests, often in disturbed areas; below 1,800 m.
+Distribution: A genus of ~eight species from south-central Brazil, Bolivia, Paraguay, Argentina, and Uruguay, with five species occurring within the limits of the Neotropics; dry to moist lowland forests, often in disturbed areas; below 1,800 m.